josefadamcik/josefadamcik.cz/_includes/resumecontent.md

   Next big project was a mobile application [Shopin](https://play.google.com/store/apps/details?id=cz.smarcoms.nakupnicentra) - Czech mall/retail guide.
 The application consisted of a backend with API, web app for administering, several services for data gathering, and two mobile apps for Android and iOs.
 Mobile applications started as hybrid HTML5 apps supported by Cordova (formerly PhoneGap) and later evolved to into native applications.
 I participated as a lead backend developer and hybrid mobile app developer, later as a native Android developer.
 Technologies were: PHP, Symfony, Java, JavaScript, Python, MySQL and others.

-  There were many other smaller projects I worked on.
-I developed several Android applications for several clients, built backends for those applications (or helped to build them).
+  There were many other projects I worked on.
+I developed several Android applications for various clients, built backends for those applications (or helped to build them).
 I helped to support legacy projects of our clients and solved various problems our clients had trouble with.
 I grew into a "go to" person for most of my colleagues.

 ------